Dyalog/ride/docs/protocol.md

 * `4` QuoteQuadInput
 * `5` Prompt

-:exclamation: These modes need explaining with expected behaviour
+:red_circle: These modes need explaining with expected behaviour

-:question: Is "Invalid" a valid inputModeState?
+:red_circle: Is "Invalid" a valid inputModeState?

 In addition to `AtInputPrompt`, RIDE can request information about the interpreter's ability to accept input at any time through